Choosing Question Types

 If you have built a survey in another Qualtrics product before, you will find that adding questions follows very similar steps.

-Survey Flow and Logic
+Survey Flow and Question Behavior

 Next, you’ll want to consider the flow of the survey for your respondents.
 This section will detail how to use display logic, blocks, and skip logic to customize the flow of respondents through the survey, as well as how to change the coded values for questions.
-We will also use the Survey Flow to manage the flow of respondents through the survey at the block level.
+We will also use the survey flow to manage the flow of respondents through the survey at the block level.

 Quick Definitions: Qualtrics Advanced Features